TheRedDeveloper/ply-locales/README.md

 Missing translations emit a compiler warning and fall back to the default language at runtime.

 Additional messages in a translated locale emit a compiler warning and are ignored at runtime.

+This makes shooting yourself in the foot a lot harder.

 ## License